-In 2001, the Texas legislature passed Senate Bill 1074 which became the Texas Racial Profiling Law.
+The Texas legislature, in 2001, passed Senate Bill 1074 which became the Texas Racial Profiling Law.
 This particular law came into effect on January 1, 2002 and required all police departments in Texas, to collect traffic-related data and report this information to their local governing authority by March 1st of each year.
-In 2009, the racial profiling law was modified to include the collection and reporting of all motor vehicle related contacts where a citation was issued or arrest made.
-In addition, the modification to the law further requires that all police officers indicate whether or not they knew the race or ethnicity of individuals before detaining them.
-Further, it was required that agencies report motor vehicle related data to their local governing authority and to the Texas Commission on Law Enforcement (TCOLE) by March 1st of each year.
-The purpose in collecting and disclosing this information is to determine if police officers in a particular municipality are engaging in the practice of racially profiling minority motorists.
+This law remained in place until 2009, when it was modified to include the collection and reporting of all motor vehicle related contacts where a citation was issued or an arrest made.
+Further, the modification to the law further requires that all police officers indicate whether or not they knew the race or ethnicity of individuals before detaining them.
+Further, it became a requirement that agencies report motor vehicle related data to their local governing authority and to the Texas Commission on Law Enforcement (TCOLE) by March 1st of each year.
+The purpose in collecting and disclosing this information has been to determine if police officers, in a particular municipality, are engaging in the practice of racially profiling minority motorists.

-The Texas Racial Profiling Law also requires police departments to interpret motor vehicle-related data.
+In addition, the Texas Racial Profiling Law requires police departments to interpret motor vehicle-related data.
 Even though most researchers would probably agree with the fact that it is within the confines of good practice for police departments to be accountable to the citizenry while carrying a transparent image before the community, it is very difficult to determine if individual police officers are engaging in racial profiling, from a review and analysis of aggregate/institutional data.
 In other words, it is challenging for a reputable researcher to identify specific "individual" racist behavior from aggregate-level "institutional" data on traffic or motor vehicle-related contacts.

-As referenced earlier, in 2009, the Texas Legislature passed House Bill 3389, which modified the Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
+As mentioned earlier, in 2009, the Texas Legislature passed House Bill 3389, which modified the Racial Profiling Law by adding new requirements; this took effect on January 1st, 2010.
 These changes included, but are were not limited to, the re-definition of a contact to include motor vehicles where a citation was issued or an arrest made.
 In addition, it required police officers to indicate if they knew the race or ethnicity of the individual before detaining them.
 Also, the 2009 law required adding "middle eastern" to the racial and ethnic category and submitting the annual data report to TCOLE before March 1st of each year.

 In 2017, the Texas Legislators passed H.B.
 3051 which removed the Middle Eastern data requirement while standardizing the racial and ethnic categories relevant to the individuals that came in contact with the police.
-In addition, The Sandra Bland Act (S.B.
+In addition, the Sandra Bland Act (S.B.
 1849) was passed and became law.
-Thus, the most significant legislative mandate (Sandra Bland Act) in Texas history regarding data requirements on law enforcement contacts, became law and took effect on a.
-Evaluate and compare the number of motor vehicle stops, within the applicable jurisdiction, of persons who are recognized as racial or ethnic minorities and persons who are not recognized as racial or ethnic minorities;

-January 1, 2018.
+Thus, the most significant legislative mandate (Sandra Bland Act) in Texas history regarding data requirements on law enforcement contacts, became law and took effect on January 1, 2018.
 The Sandra Bland Act not only currently requires the extensive collection of data relevant to police motor vehicle contacts, but it also mandates for the data to be analyzed while addressing the following: